Britney Spears' wedding dress designer looks back on 25 years of celebrity dresses - ExBulletin

 Lhuillier is now more aware of the power of celebrity and has an employee in charge of VIP requests.
 Celebrities like Taylor Swift, Kaley Cuoco, Heidi Klum and Elizabeth Banks have all turned to her for major events, while Carrie Underwood and Lea Michele have asked her for their dream wedding dresses.
 Reese witherspoon, a close friend of Lhuillier’s, wore the designer’s white dress and blush satin belt for her second wedding, to Jim Toth, in 2011.

-“Jewelry, for me, was a natural (progression).
-It’s part of history.
-Without a ring, there is no dress,” she said, adding that each piece is engraved with a short message from him.
+“Fine jewelry, for me, was a natural (progression).
+It’s part of the story.
+Without a ring there is no dress, ”she said, adding that each piece is engraved with a short message from her.

 Figuring out what comes next is a tall order, especially since she has already been shown at Paris Fashion Week, received a Presidential Medal of Merit from former Philippine President Gloria Arroyo and she received the seal of approval from American first ladies Michelle Obama and Melania Trump.
 Lhuillier said that as an immigrant who had lived in the United States for almost 35 years, it was “an honor” to dress the women of the White House.

-The designer, who lived in the Philippines until the age of 14, said she still carries the country’s “kindness” and “traditions” to this day.
-Describing herself as a “citizen of the world” she said: “It was a gift to be raised in Asia… picking up all these cultures and bringing back family has always been the most important thing.”
+The designer, who lived in the Philippines until the age of 14, said she still carried the “kindness” and “traditions” of the country with her.
+Describing herself as a “citizen of the world”, she said: “It was a gift to be raised in Asia… picking up all these cultures and bringing back family has always been the most important thing”.

-Yet rather than creating designs inspired by the Philippines, she believes that “good design transcends so many different cultures.”
+Yet rather than creating designs inspired by Philippiniana, she believes that “good design transcends so many different cultures”.

-“I decided to create this brand so that women feel empowered and they feel beautiful.”
+“I decided to create this brand so that women feel empowered and that they feel beautiful. “

 The-CNN-Wire